 TCC Hawaii invites faculty, support staff, librarians, counselors, student affairs professionals, students, administrators, and educational consultants to submit proposals for papers and general sessions.

-– Enabling student collaboration, creativity, and sharing
+– Enabling student collaboration, creativity, and advocacy

 – Building and sustaining communities of learners

 – Augmented reality – blending virtual with real

 – Ubiquitous, informal, and lifelong learning